starknet-io/starknet.js/www/docs/guides/create_account.md

 You are not limited to these 3 contracts contracts.
 You can create your own contract for wallet.
 It's the concept of Account Abstraction.

-You can customize entirely the wallet - for example :
+You can customize entirely the wallet - for example:

 - use a different concept of keys.